khofstadter/CS220-AU-navigating-the-digital-world/_drafts/writing.md

 - remove '-ing' if possible
 - can the sentence be shorter?
 - short first sentence

+## editors/proofreaders
+- remember that the books/articles you read were
+    - written by someone
+    - proofread and edited by someone else
+- it's not usually one persons job

 # Medium
 - write (send via email and put on the website as well)